timsilog/testCICD/README.md

 `php artisan vendor:publish --tag=serverless-config`

 *Note: laravel-bridge might have some compatibility issues with older versions of laravel regarding illuminate/support and illuminate/queue.
-I used laravel 7, though a [pull request](https://github.com/brefphp/laravel-bridge/pull/13) was recently merged to support laravel 8.*
+I used laravel 7, though a [pull request](https://github.com/brefphp/laravel-bridge/pull/13) was recently merged to support laravel 8.
+Additionally using version ^3.0 of laravel/ui for react also does not work.
+I used laravel/ui:^2.4*

 ### Deployment